tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 believe there are some improvements that can be exposed by separating some of these concerns.

+The Tendermint light client currently uses the RPC service to look up blocks and transactions, and to forward ABCI queries to the application.
+The light client proxy uses the RPC service via a websocket.
+The Cosmos IBC relayer also uses the RPC service via websocket to watch for transaction events, and uses the `ABCIQuery` method to fetch information and proofs for posted transactions.

-For light clients, some work is already underway to move toward using P2P message passing rather than RPC to synchronize light client state with the rest of the network.
-Because of the way light client synchronization interacts with event logging, this is not as simple as just swapping out the transport: More details of the event system will need to be made visible via P2P, and that in turn has some implications for fault tolerance (in particular, I think the ability of a badly-behaved client to DDoS the network without punishment is a concern).
-However, once this work is done, it should in principle be possible to remove the dependency of light clients on the RPC service.
+Some work is already underway toward using P2P message passing rather than RPC to synchronize light client state with the rest of the network.
+IBC relaying, however, requires access to the event system, which is currently not accessible except via the RPC interface.
+Event subscription _could_ be exposed via P2P, but that is a larger project since it adds P2P communication load, and might thus have an impact on the performance of consensus.

+If event subscription can be moved into the P2P network, we could entirely remove the websocket transport, even for clients that still need access to the RPC service.
+Until then, we may still be able to reduce the scope of the websocket endpoint to _only_ event subscription, by moving uses of the RPC server as a proxy to ABCI over to the gRPC interface.

-For bootstrapping and operations, the RPC mechanism still makes sense, but can be further simplified.
+Having the RPC server still makes sense for local bootstrapping and operations, but can be further simplified.
 Here are some specific proposals:

 - Remove the HTTP GET interface entirely.
 - Simplify JSON-RPC plumbing to remove unnecessary reflection and wrapping.
 - Remove the gRPC interface (this is already planned for v0.36).
+- Separate the websocket interface from the rest of the RPC service, and restrict it to only event subscription.
-- Remove the websocket interface (possibly depends on light client changes).
+  - Eventually: Remove the websocket interface entirely.

 These changes would preserve the ability of operators to issue queries with curl (but would require using JSON-RPC instead of URI parameters).
 That would